starprince7/rn-ai-chat-streaming/README.md

 OPENAI_API_KEY=sk-proj-...
 ```

-Finally you can start the app with `npx expo`.
+Finally you can start the app with `npx expo start`.

 ## Deploy